WMRobin/beamer-template/README.md

 # beamer-template
-Beamer template that I use.
+Beamer template that I use as a Ph.D. student in the Economics department of NCSU.